The Ultimate Guide to Green Travel: Reduce Your Footprint

 When you land at your destination, the next step is getting around.
 The go-to choice for transport is usually renting a car, as it’s convenient.
 However, in the interest of the environment, there are eco-friendly alternatives:

-Public Transport – ditch the rent a car and try out public transport.
-This option isn’t always available (or safe!) but when possible, see the City in a more environmentally friendly way.
-Jump on a City’s light rail or tram system, hop on a bus, or if you have to, use a car-share program for getting around.
+Public Transport—Ditch the rent–a–car and try out public transport.
+This option isn’t always available (or safe!), but when possible, it allows you to see the City in a more environmentally friendly way.
+Jump on a City’s light rail or tram system, hop on a bus, or, if you have to, use a car-share program to get around.

-Use those legs – Heck if you’re really keen, get amongst nature and get walking or ride your bicycle.
+Use those legs – Heck, if you’re really keen, get amongst nature and walk or ride your bicycle.
 Some of the best adventures can be had on foot when you’re right there in the thick of it.
 Instead of driving down the bar or local shops, head on foot and get your sweat on while getting up close and personal with the sites and sounds of your environment.

 Get Involved!